HQAnime/AnimeGo-Re/README.md

 - Genre list
 - Search anime

 There might be ads popping up when you play videos but please note that it is from the website itself.
 This app does not contain any ads. ~~Therefore, I earn nothing and will become poorer the more app I make.
-Just kidding~~
+Just kidding (but it is so real)~~

 ## How to run this project
 ~~~~